MTG/SymbTr-extras/README.md

 Usage
 ------------
-Please refer to the ineractive demos [apply_extras_txt_file.ipynb](https://github.com/MTG/SymbTr-extras/blob/master/apply_extras_txt_file.ipynb) and [change_symbtr_filename](https://github.com/MTG/SymbTr-extras/blob/master/change_symbtr_filename.ipynb) for the basic usage.
+Please refer to the interactive demos [apply_extras_txt_file.ipynb](https://github.com/MTG/SymbTr-extras/blob/master/apply_extras_txt_file.ipynb) and [change_symbtr_filename](https://github.com/MTG/SymbTr-extras/blob/master/change_symbtr_filename.ipynb) for the basic usage.
 To process many documents you can use the [jupyter notebooks](http://jupyter.org/) in the [wrapper](https://github.com/MTG/SymbTr-extras/tree/master/wrappers) folder.

 This repository is also used as a submodule in the [SymbTr collection](https://github.com/MTG/SymbTr).
-For this reason the paths in the jupyter notebooks are given according to the relative path of the submodule. f you want to use these notebooks outside the submodule, you should change these paths accordingly.
+For this reason the paths in the jupyter notebooks are given according to the relative path of the submodule.
+If you want to use these notebooks outside the submodule, you should change these paths accordingly.

 Installation
 ------------